Spring 2019 IP Networking CourseAuthor: John Scanlan, Published on Jan 10, 2019

-Lots of generic network training exists but none of it really explains how it relates to actual video surveillance systems or focuses on video surveillance problems.
+Lots of network training exists but none of it really explains how it relates to actual video surveillance systems or focuses on video surveillance problems.
 The IPVM courses solve this.

 What the IPVM IP Networking Course Covers